Wedding Gown Care Tips…Always Remember…

 - A bride should devote significant time and effort to the fitting of her gown.

-- A bride should bring her wedding shoes to her 1st fitting and every subsequent fitting to avoid hemline discrepancies.
+- A bride should bring her wedding shoes to her first fitting and every subsequent fitting to avoid hemline discrepancies.

 - Wear the same undergarments to each fitting for uniformity of fit.

 - It is important to maintain a stable weight.
-Changes in weight can dramatically effect the bodice and overall proper fit of gown.
+Changes in weight can dramatically affect the bodice and overall proper fit of gown.